Run Sweetheart Run: Release

-It had its world premiere at the Sundance Film Festival on January 27, 2020.
-It was also scheduled to screen at South by Southwest on March 13, 2020, but the festival was cancelled due to the COVID-19 pandemic.
+Run Sweetheart Run had its world premiere at the Sundance Film Festival on January 27, 2020.
+It was also scheduled to screen at South by Southwest on March 13, 2020, but the festival was canceled due to the COVID-19 pandemic.
 It was scheduled to be released theatrically by Blumhouse Tilt and OTL Releasing on May 8, 2020, but it was pulled from the schedule due to movie theater closures because of the pandemic restrictions.
 In May 2020, Amazon Studios acquired distribution rights to the film, and released it digitally on Amazon Prime Video on October 28, 2022.